Antiz96/Linux-Server/Services/Podman.md

 systemctl --user start <container_name>.service
 ```

-You can now verify if a new image is available for every containers with the `io.containers.autoudpate` label and started with systemd via:
+You can now verify if a new image is available for every containers with the `io.containers.autoudpate` label and started via systemd:

 ```bash
 podman auto-update --dry-run
 ```

-You can also format the output to only show specific columns (e.g. for scripts):
+You can also format the output to only show specific columns (useful for scripting):

 ```bash
 podman auto-update --dry-run --format "{{.Image}} {{.Updated}}"